openware/open-finance/docs/10_trading-channels.md

+To compute those hash and have the ability to audit the history we need to store the event log.

+TODO: Explain that a trader can ignore a trade notification and not sign it, but trader must accept new state in order to submit new order.

 ### Increment

 This number has to be incremented by one when a party issue a new state, by signing a new state the party implicitly validates the previous state issued by the other party.